xanderchinxyz/xanderchinxyz/README.md

 I love experimenting and integrating hardware, software, and design with aspects of mathematics and science in the form of projects that I can showcase.

-Check out my website and YouTube channel to see some cool projects!
+Check out my YouTube channel to see some cool projects!

 <!--
 **xanderchinxyz/xanderchinxyz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.